 That was 10 years ago.
 Much has changed, but much remains to be done.

-Just as cancer isn’t a fad, food allergies are not a “niche” problem.
-We need everyone’s effort to stop this epidemic – from natural health food stores to multinational food companies, and from the entrepreneurs who develop better food products to the private equity groups who fund them.
+Food allergies are not a “niche” problem.
+We need everyone’s effort to stop this epidemic – from natural health stores to multinational food companies, and from the entrepreneurs who develop better food products to the private equity groups who fund them.
 It’s everybody’s job to solve this problem.
 We need to #rethinkfood.
 The future of our children’s health, our country’s economy as well as our shared quality of life depend on it.

 Remember that courage is contagious.
 When you do brave things, it inspires others to do the same.